 The Facts About Child Tooth Extraction

 At Simcoe Kids Dental we have our ways of making even a child tooth extraction stress-free.
-And while we will certainly only do extractions when absolutely necessary, when we have to do it, it’s really no biggie.
+And while we will certainly only do extractions when absolutely necessary (even a child wisdom tooth extraction), when we have to do it, it’s really no biggie.

-Of course, sometimes there is no getting around it: at some point, tooth extraction for your child may become a necessity.
+Of course, sometimes there is no getting around it: at some point a child tooth extraction may become a necessity.
 If a tooth is diseased or damaged beyond repair, sometimes the simplest, healthiest option is to remove it altogether.
 When this is the case, though, there is no need to panic!

 - The baby tooth is decayed beyond repair, undergone trauma or injury, or has not fallen out naturally and is crowding the growth of new permanent (adult) teeth.

 - The adult tooth is damaged beyond repair due to decay, trauma, or injury.

 - The tooth is a wisdom tooth (see Child Wisdom Tooth Extraction below for more information) and is causing pain or overcrowding.

 WHAT IS THE PROCEDURE FOR A CHILD TOOTH EXTRACTION?

 - The extraction of a baby tooth typically requires much less effort, but it may require the use of a prosthetic tooth or another mechanism to act as a space-saver for the permanent tooth.